fpc/FPCSource/tests/readme.txt

 Directories
 -----------
-webtbs...........Tests for web-bug-database bugs (success in compilation)
+webtbs...........Tests for web-bug-database bugs (should compile/run)
-                   Digits in filename refer to bug database entry webtbf...........Tests for web-bug-database bugs (fail compile)
-                   Digits in filename refer to bug database entry test.............Testsuites for different aspects of the compiler/rtl etc tbs..............Tests for other bugs, added by the fpc core team
+                   Digits in filename refer to bug database entry webtbf...........Tests for web-bug-database bugs (should not compile/run) Digits in filename refer to bug database entry test.............Testsuites for different aspects of the compiler/rtl etc tbs..............Tests for other bugs, added by the fpc core team